 How Is Semi-Truck Weight Monitored?

 Semi-truck weights are monitored carefully for several reasons.
 Of course, the primary motive is to allow for safe travel.
-But states also like to know the weight of semi-trucks because they collect taxes based on the weight of goods that are transported.
+However, states also like to know the weight of semi-trucks because they collect taxes based on the weight of goods that are transported.

 When you’re traveling along the interstate, odds are you will pass a weigh station or two.
 In Florida alone, there are currently 41 truck scales and weigh stations littered throughout the state.